Mouseworld-Lab/NDT-EDGE/README.md

 ### Tested Environment

-This demo was tested on a 1-node cluster with the following configuration:
+This demonstrator was tested on a cluster with 1 controller node and 1 worker node, using the following configuration

 - **Kubernetes**: v1.27.3
 - **Network Plugin**: Flannel CNI